 $ export ANDROID_HOME=... $ go run gioui.org/cmd/gio -target android gioui.org/apps/gophers

 produces gophers.aar, ready to use in an Android project.
-To run the demo on an Android device:
+To run a Gio program on an Android device or emulator, use -buildmode=exe:

 The gio tool passes command line arguments to os.Args at runtime:

-$ go run gioui.org/cmd/gio -target android .. -token <github token>
+$ go run gioui.org/cmd/gio -buildmode exe -target android gioui.org/apps/gophers -token <github token>

 To build a Gio program for iOS or tvOS you need a macOS machine with Xcode installed.